leonardofaria/leonardofaria.net/content/posts/2020/11/30/creating-har-files-with-lighthouse.md

 ![HAR Viewer](/wp-content/uploads/2020/06/har-viewer.jpg)

-There are different ways to automate the HAR creation: [puppeteer-har](https://www.npmjs.com/package/puppeteer-har) is a NPM package you can add in your tooling or if you are not from the JavaScript world you can use [Selenium](https://octopus.com/blog/selenium/13-capturing-har-files/capturing-har-files).
+There are different ways to automate the HAR creation: <A href="https://www.npmjs.com/package/puppeteer-har">puppeteer-har</A> is a NPM package you can add in your tooling or if you are not from the JavaScript world you can use [Selenium](https://octopus.com/blog/selenium/13-capturing-har-files/capturing-har-files).

 I was using puppeteer-har for a few months but then I noticed that the HAR was missing a few files in specific scenarios (ex. a React app with Loadable and React Router).
-For this reason, I decided to look for analternative and this is how I found the [chrome-har-capturer](https://www.npmjs.com/package/chrome-har-capturer) package.
+For this reason, I decided to look for analternative and this is how I found the <A href="https://www.npmjs.com/package/chrome-har-capturer">chrome-har-capturer</A> package.

 <div className="my-10 p-4 border border-charade-6 rounded-md bg-white">
 <strong>Hi!
 This post is part of a Lighthouse post series.
 Also, check out:</strong>